theisenp/harbor/README.md

 ### Peer ###

-A peer is a description of a Harbor client and the protocols it supports.
+A `Peer` is a description of a Harbor client and the protocols it supports.
 Each peer has:

 - *ID*: A unique identifier.
 Multiple instances of the same client should have different IDs.
 - *Type*: A not necessarily unique identifier.
 Multiple instances of the same client may have the same type.